kardianos/vendor-spec/README.md

 	 rewritten.
 Tools are free to add a hash, but it should not be standard.
  * Q: Why not just re-use godeps meta-data file?
     - A: The godeps meta-data file includes the revision number in with the revision hash.
+	 It includes the go version number which is detramental in a team, escpecially when one team member is tasked with getting a product ready for the next Go version before that Go version is released.
 	 It also lacks a Local field for adequate re-write support and doesn't have a time of revision.
  * Q: Why record the name of the last tool to write out the vendor file?
     - A: If there is a malformed vendor file or re-writes that are found to be problematic, the tool used can then be traced back and corrected.